 I don't know about you, but the idea of leading a healthy lifestyle had never really appealed to me.
 I was much more interested in working out sporadically and eating food that tasted good - regardless of the health effects.

 It was only at the beginning of 2017 at the age of 22 that I became motivated enough to set myself the goal of leading a much healthier lifestyle.
 And so my action plan began.

 I started with changing my diet to consist of a lot more protein in conjunction with more vegetables and minimal carbohydrates.
 Alongside this, I set myself the goal of attending the gym minimum 2/3 times a week.
 I also made sure I did 100 sit-ups every morning before I went to work.
 I was honestly a girl on a mission mainly motivated by the idea of “looking good.”
 But after I began to see the results of my hard work and dedication, I actually started enjoying my new and healthier routine which then started to feel like a lifestyle.
 I became in love with the results and the effects of being healthy and staying fit.

-I knew it would be difficult to keep up this type of lifestyle when moving to China, but I also knew that once I settled in it would be much easier.
+I knew it would be difficult to keep up this type of lifestyle when moving to teach English in China, but I also knew that once I settled in it would be much easier.

 So let me share with you some of my best tips to being the best version of you!

 Find the foods that you love the most (mine was chicken) and find alternative ways to make it healthier.
 Try different healthier side dishes like brown rice instead of white rice.
 If you are looking for specific ingredients that you cannot find in Chinese supermarkets, Walmart is a great place that sells a lot of western brands.